 top of page

-C19 is delighted to announce that we are once again inviting applications for a travel grant for conference participants with limited funds to attend the C19 conference in Coral Gables at the end of March 2022.
-This award is intended to expand and diversify the number of participants in the conference.
+C19 is delighted to announce that we are once again inviting applications for travel grants for conference participants in need of funds to attend the C19 conference in Pasadena, March 14-16, 2024.
+These awards are intended to expand and diversify the number of conference attendees.

-This year we will award a limited number of grants of up to $500 each to help defray registration and travel costs, lodging, and other expenses for conference participants with limited travel funding available in order to enable them to present their work at C19.
-The awards are intended to support contingent faculty, graduate students without access to travel funding, and other scholars for whom travel to C19 would present significant financial hardship.
+This year we will award a limited number of grants of up to $500 each to help defray costs for travel, lodging, and conference registration for C19 members with limited access to travel funding.
+This helps ensure that scholars from a wide range of career stages and institutions will be able to present their work at C19.
+The awards support contingent faculty, graduate students without institutional support for conference travel, and other scholars for whom travel to C19 would present significant financial hardship.
 Priority will be given to early career scholars and others who would benefit most from participation in C19 at this point in their professional lives.

 Applicants should send the following materials: